 Pages about Emacs, the best editor ever.

 - The official Emacs website – Documentation page here.
+Every time I need to make a macro, I have to go back to the docs, so here is the page on making a macro.
 Note: They capitalize the “E” in “Emacs” even if “Emacs” is in the middle of a sentence; so should you.

 - Emacs wiki –